bbauska/JS-Notes4Pros/README.md

 console.log(it.next()); // 5
 console.log(it.next()); // undefined
 Section 41.4: Iteration
 A generator is iterable.
-It can be looped over with a for.of statement, and used in other constructs which depend on the iteration protocol.
+It can be looped over with a for...of statement, and used in other constructs which depend on the iteration protocol.

 GoalKicker.com – JavaScript® Notes for Professionals